ghoverman1/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 3. Debugging and testing your fixes

 - How did you decide whether a bug was really fixed?
+  My approach was to deliberately repeat whatever action triggered the bug originally and see if the problem still occurred after my changes.
+If the same steps no longer produced the broken behaviour, I was confident the fix had worked.
 - Describe at least one test you ran (manual or using pytest)
   and what it showed you about your code.
+When I first tried running the tests in test_game_logic.py, I immediately hit an ImportError — the module couldn't find logic_utils, which meant the test file wasn't able to import the check_guess function at all.
+This told me that the test wasn't being run from the correct directory, so Python had no idea where to look for the logic_utils module.
+Once I fixed the path issue and ran the tests again, they executed properly and I was able to see which parts of the game logic were passing and which were failing, giving me a much clearer picture of where the bugs actually lived in the code.
 - Did AI help you design or understand any tests?
 How?
+Yes, when I was writing tests for the check_guess function I asked Claude what scenarios I should actually be covering.
+I had only written a basic test for a correct guess and wasn't thinking much beyond that.
+It pointed out that I should also be testing when the guess is too high and when it's too low as separate cases, which sounds obvious in hindsight but I hadn't considered structuring them that way.
 ---

 ## 4. What did you learn about Streamlit and state?